JanBessai/ecoop2021artifacts/README.md

 * **m2** extends with a `PrettyP` operation to produce a human-readable expression with parentheses.
 * **m3** extends with three new data types -- `Mult`, `Neg`, and `Divd`.
-* **m4** extends with a `Collect` operation which collects all literal values in an expression tree and a `Simplify` producer operation that performs reasonable mathematical simplications to produce a new expression tree: for example, "5 - 0" could be simplified to the literal "5".
+* **m4** extends with a `Collect` operation which collects all literal values in an expression tree and a `Simplify` producer operation that performs reasonable mathematical simplifications to produce a new expression tree: for example, "5 - 0" could be simplified to the literal "5".
 A `Truncate` operation has mutable side effects, replacing expressions at a given level in an expression to a literal containing their evaluated value.